 Those seeking some gory history can make the visit to the Amsterdam Dungeon, which has thrilling shows, amazing special effects, and over 500 years of Amsterdam’s dark past.
 The party animal of the group will be drawn to the terrifying costumes at Obscene Halloween, which showcases a real horror extravaganza.
 Visitors tough enough to last the night will encounter everything from pagan sex gods to satanic burlesque vampires.
 Whatever your darkest fantasy may be, you’re sure to find it here.

-The children of the night will definitely want to gaze upon the incredible laser show at Schloss Friedrichsfelde, while the intriguing Berlin Dungeon show will sweep you away to the dark world of the The Grimms’ Fairy Tales.
+The children of the night will definitely want to gaze upon the incredible laser show at Schloss Friedrichsfelde, while the intriguing Berlin Dungeon show will sweep you away to the dark world of The Grimms’ Fairy Tales during your time in yet another one of the best Halloween destinations in Europe this year.

-As a city steeped in Gothic fantasy, walking through the foggy narrow streets and around the winding medieval lanes is sure to fill any visitor with a sense of wonder and awe.
+As a city steeped in Gothic fantasy, walking through the foggy narrow streets and around the winding medieval lanes during Halloween in Prague is sure to fill any visitor with a sense of wonder and awe.
 The stunning architecture and imposing statues, however, are also the base for many ancient legends and local ghastly ghost stories.

 The main Halloween attractions in this complex city include the Torture Museum with its harrowing instruments; the somber church of Sedlec Ossuary made from the bones of over 40,000 human skeletons; and the Old Jewish Cemetery, which contains more than 100,000 bodies buried beneath medieval headstones, many of the graves containing multiple lost souls stacked up to 12 deep.